Frequently Asked Questions

 What is my Advisory Base Flood Elevation?

 Please go to: http://www.region2coastal.com/sandy/table and put your address in the form, and select “Get Detail.”
-Your new ABFE and Zone will be listed.
+Your new BFE and Zone will be listed.

 My ABFE is 10, does that mean I have to raise my house up 10 feet?

-No, your ABFE number is the height above sea level to which flood water would be expected to rise in a base, or 100-year flood event.
-Keep in mind, the ground is not zero.
-If the ground around your home is at base 3′ and your first floor is 2′ off the ground, that would mean your first floor is currently at 5′ and you need to go up another 5′ to be at the Advisory Base Flood Elevation of 10′
+No, the ground is not zero.
+If the ground around your home is at base 3′ and your first floor is 2′ off the ground, that would mean your first floor is currently at 5′ and you need to go up another 5′ to be at the Base Flood Elevation of 10′

 Will raising my home damage the interior of my home and my belongings?